LSU students and staff voice frustration with daily symptom checker

-A major tool in LSU’s response to COVID-19 is the daily symptom checker, but some students and faculty are questioning its effectiveness.
+A major tool in the University’s response to COVID-19 is the daily symptom checker, but some students and faculty are questioning its effectiveness.

 All University students, faculty and staff are required to fill out the daily symptom checker every day including those working or studying remotely.